La Vernia High School: Nine Texas Athletes Arrested In Sexual Abuse Hazing Case

 Superintendent Moreno tried to alleviate parental fears in a statement which said the administration and athletic directors at the high school are “implementing additional protocols” so students will have a “clear path of communication” when they want to report any safety concern to school officials.
 He added the students will receive counseling and have their privacy respected while still allowing their voices to be heard.

-The suspects who are 18 or older, have been booked into the Wilson County Jail in Floresville.
+The suspects who are 18 or older have been booked into the Wilson County Jail in Floresville.
 The number of other students and graduates from the La Vernia Independent School District under investigation has not been released.

 [Featured Image by Inked Pixels/Shutterstock]